 Bureaucromancy for me is the alchemy of what makes large organizations, government and private-sector, function.
 The term “bureaucromancy” comes from a 2005 article in The Onion.

-- I am not actively seeking employment (unless you represent a federal agency with senior-level GS vacancies, in which case I am totally seeking employment).
+- I am not actively seeking employment (unless you represent a federal agency with senior-level GS vacancies in the Midwest or Colorado, in which case I am totally seeking employment).